M374LX/alexvsbus-java/README.md

 The options are:
 ```
 -h, --help            Show this usage information and exit
 -v, --version         Show version and license information and exit
 -f, --fullscreen      Run in fullscreen mode
 -w, --window <size>   Run in windowed mode with the specified window size:
                       1 for 1x window size, 2 for 2x, and 3 for 3x
 --audio-on            Enable audio output
 --audio-off           Disable audio output
+--resizable           Make the window resizable
 --scanlines-on        Enable scanlines visual effect
 --scanlines-off       Disable scanlines visual effect
---resizable         Make the window resizable
---touch             Enable touchscreen controls, which can also be simulated
+--touch               Enable touchscreen controls, which can also be
-                    by using the mouse
+                      simulated by using the mouse
+--vscreen-size <size> Set the size of the virtual screen (vscreen)

+For --vscreen-size, the size can be either "auto" or a width and a height
+separated by an "x" (example: 480x270), with the supported values listed
+below.

+Supported width values:
+480
+432
+424

+Supported height values:
+270
+256
+240
 ```

-*Note that scanlines are not yet available in a release, only in the main Git branch.
+*Note that the options ``--scanlines-on``, ``--scanlines-off``, and ``--vscreen-size`` are not yet available in a release, only in the main Git branch.